danelh/verbs/info.md

 ### Level

 In order to use the automatic generator, you have to specify a  _level_ .
 The _level_ parameter basically tells the automatic generator which verbs are entitled to be generated.
 The goal of this parameter is to generate verbs that the user is likely to be familiar with, rather than complete random verbs from the list.
 To achieve this, the verbs were sorted by **frequency** .
 Thus, selecting "Top 10%" option means that the verbs will be generated from 10% of the verbs which are the most frequent (pool of 537 verbs).
 The beginner may find this tool helpful for increasing his vocabulary of frequent verbs.

 #### Frequencey

-The verbs were sorted by frequency using the [Perseus Vocabulary Tool's](http://www.perseus.tufts.edu/hopper/vocablist?lang=la) _weighted frequency_ attribute. the document pool contained prominent authors ([full list](docs_names.txt)).The Trainer did not distinguished between differnt verbs of the same root like _volo(irregular)_ and _volo(first)_: they both have the same frequency. (the highest of the two).
+The verbs were sorted by frequency using the [Perseus Vocabulary Tool's](http://www.perseus.tufts.edu/hopper/vocablist?lang=la) _weighted frequency_ attribute. the documents pool contained docs of prominent authors ([full list](docs_names.txt)).In terms of frequency, the Trainer does not distinguish between differnt verbs of the same root like _volo(irregular)_ and _volo(first)_: they both have the same frequency for the Trainer. (the highest of the two).

 ### Inflection selection